fire78625/AI_packing/README.md

 #### Training steps:

+If anaconda and others packages install completely, you can type "jupter notebook" command in command line.
+The next steps will process in jupter notebook.

 (1) Feature generate stage [File format: csv]

 Using .ipynb to generate a file which record the extracted features of binary files.
 First parameter of sample should be filename(without extname) and the others are the extracted features in order.
 [Inputs are binary executable, .asm file, and .byte file.
 Output is a csv file.]